Samuel Sugden (merchant): Early life and family

 Samuel Sugden was born on 16 April 1798 in Leeds, Yorkshire.
 At the time of his birth, his father, Samuel Sugden (the elder) was living on Park Lane, Leeds.
 In 1819 Samuel (the younger) married Elizabeth Morse and they had seven children.
 Only three survived.
 Elizabeth Morse died in 1843.
 In 1848, Samuel married Emma Elizabeth Linsell (died 1874) at the Weld Chapel, Southgate.
 They had daughters, Elizabeth, Emily, Emma, Annie, Clara, and Florence, and sons Charles, Henry, Albert and Edwin.
 In 1851 the family lived at Oakfield Villa in Crouch End.
 From at least as early as 1855, they were at Oak Lodge, Southgate, where they lived until Samuel's death.

-His wife Emma died in 1874 and is remembered in a 3-light window in the Lady Chapel at St Pauls Church, Winchmore Hill.
+His wife Emma died in 1874 and is remembered in a 3-light window in the Lady Chapel at St Paul's Church, Winchmore Hill.
 His daughter Annie, who died in 1939, also has a window to her memory in the chapel.